 Your child deserves a fair trial and the best legal representation available.

-Call O’Keefe Law at 517-253-0014 or fill out the contact form to get started on building your child’s defense.
+Call O'Keefe Law, your dedicated Michigan Juvenile Crime Attorney, at 517-253-0014 or fill out the contact form to get started on building your child's defense.